dixsonhuie/dih-k8s-training-labs/lab-wangw-k8s/README.md

      Validate the west-space is being loaded with new entries.
      Validate the central-space is receiving data from west-space.

+ 15. The REDOLOG  - test it
+     Explain and demonstrate how redlog works, for example: undeploy the Sink(central-wangw) and see how redlog in west-space growth up.

 ### Uninstall all the components:

    1. Uninstall west: